Homic1cid33/2Take1Script-Revive/README.md

 # 2Take1Script Revive

+#### I removed the code from the github repo because people apparently dont have enough IQ to go to [**releases**](https://github.com/DemonKiya/2Take1Script-Revive/releases) and instead download the code directly which causes issues..

 2Take1Script Revive is the offical fix for the 2Take1Script, a script made by [**haekkzer**](https://github.com/haekkzer/) who discontinued it and allowed me to take it over

-> Big Thanks to Proddy and haekkzer himself who teached me some stuff about lua and helped me with issues!
+> Big Thanks to Wolfry, Proddy and haekkzer himself who teached me some stuff about lua and helped me with issues!
 >
 > - Thanks to Kektram for (more or less) allowing me to steal 2 globals